D13ya/kubesquire/Zero Trust Enforcement in Kubernetes Security.md

 * **The Fix:** Enable **Hubble** (via Cilium) or **Tetragon**31.

 * **Outcome:** Generate dependency maps showing exactly which services attempted communication and which packets were dropped by Zero Trust policies.
 This provides the audit logs necessary for compliance32.
+* **Long-term signal:** Retain flow logs and authz decisions with retention aligned to audit requirements; add recurring reviews of dropped flows to catch unintended dependencies before they become outages.

 ### **Phase 7: Infrastructure Hardening & Human Access**